How Often Should I Water My Dwarf Alberta Spruce?

 The difference with newly planted spruce is that they are usually grown in peat or other organic matter in nurseries.
 Organic matter can hold a lot of water, but it also dries out relatively quickly because of its loose structure.

-When planting spruce, the root ball should not be destroyed and the soil should not be removed.
+When planting spruce, the root ball should not be damaged and the soil should not be removed.
 It should be planted as-is, filling the planting hole with native soil.
-As a result, as long as the spruce does not let the roots into the garden soil, it will be in the substrate from the nursery.
+It may take 1 to 2 years for the spruce to fully root.

 Watering in pots

-Separate attention should be paid to watering Dwarf Alberta Spruce in pots.
+Special attention should be paid to watering Dwarf Alberta Spruce in pots.
 The potting soil mostly consists of organic matter, which as you already know can dry out quite quickly.